-Losing anything is never fun, but a phone can be the start of a whole world of problems.
+Losing anything is never fun, but a missing phone can start a whole world of problems.
 Since phones are essential tools in the modern world, we often rely on them for everything; communication, navigation, banking, keys, passwords, plane tickets, etc.

 Location services can not only improve the chances of return but can help you actively find the device–only if you’ve previously enabled the service, of course.